We are preparing to deploy the marker buoys for the coming boating season

-Justin Falcone is checking an
+Justin Falcone is checking an exact buoy location

 The MLA first deployed buoys on the lake in the 1970's, using rudimentary homemade floats and anchors, which nevertheless proved highly effective.
 Over the years, better equipment and adequate funding became available and a switch was made to more durable and visible buoys.

 The YELLOW buoys are manufactured by Go Deep International, a firm based in New Brunswick.
 These CAUTIONARY buoys are approved for use by private groups to mark various obstacles in the water.
 Each buoy has a label identifying it as an MLA float, with our address and email coordinates.

 If you should find one of our floats adrift on the lake, or washed up on a shore, please give us a call.
 We will gratefully retrieve it and prepare it for re-deployment.

 Deployed: Mid-late May; depends on water levels

 annual refurbishment costs